The CADE ATP System Competition

 must be clearly described (and justified in light of the

-- Implementation.
-This section describes the implementation of the ATP
+This section describes the implementation of the ATP system, including

-system, including the programming language used, important internal
+the programming language used, important internal data structures, and

 The availability of the system is also given here.

-The system description must be emailed to the competition organizers by
+The system description must be emailed to the competition organizer by

 the system description deadline.